dkatz23238/pybotlib/README.md

 ![alt text](https://github.com/dkatz23238/pybotlib/blob/master/img/pybotlib.png)

-### Important Notice:

-pybotlib will soon be transitioning to a new repository under the name pybotlib
 # What is pybotlib?
 pybotlib is a high level library for creating business oriented Robotic Process Automations using Python 2.7.
 It currently supports both Mac OS and Windows.